Being Generous With Your Time

 Attending meetings, time with our families, therapy and our other daily obligations, our “free” time becomes more and more limited.
 Part of personal growth, however, is making time for others.
-Even if it’s a half-hour here or an hour or two there, we can show generosity by making some space in our schedule and giving some of it to help others.
-Charities, other organizations, and our community support meetings all need people who can give of their time.
+Even if it’s a half-hour here or an hour or two there, we can be generous by making some space in our schedule and giving some of it to help others.
+Charities, other organizations, and our community support meetings all need people who can be generous of their time

-We can show generosity through even the smallest acts of kindness.
-Offering to help someone carry heavy bags, inviting a newcomer out to coffee with the people we hang out with in recovery, or shoveling the neighbor’s sidewalk – whatever it is – our generous acts can brighten someone else’s day, at little or no cost to ourselves.
+We can also be generous through even the smallest acts of kindness.
+Offering to help someone carry heavy bags, inviting a newcomer out to coffee with the people we hang out with in recovery, or shoveling the neighbor’s sidewalk, whatever it is, our generous acts can brighten someone else’s day, at little or no cost to ourselves.

 When we’re able, we can commit to performing at least one small act of generosity each day.
 Whether it’s with our words or deeds, we can give our time and care to someone else.
-By focusing on being generous, we wind up growing as individuals and becoming happier and healthier.
+If we are focusing on being generous, we wind up growing as individuals and becoming happier and healthier.